Country of origin: India

 Bhatia’s stubborn approach to negotiations surprised Microsoft and his partners.
 He explains, “In India you’ve got to negotiate for everything, even buying vegetables, you’ve got to negotiate.”
 On December 30, 1997, Bhatia’s 29th birthday, Microsoft bought Hotmail for $400 million in stock.

 Since then, Bhatia has been involved in a number of technology ventures including Arzoo, NeoAccel, Live Documents, Blogeverywhere.com, Sabsebolo.com and AMP Technologies.
 In 2008, he purchased a struggling social media company, Jaxtr, and gave it a new direction.
 In 2013, Jaxtr Mobile was launched to offer global SIM cards to make mobile phone usage less expensive overseas for international travelers.
+He is developing a new technology that will warn farmers in India when their fields need to be watered without requiring the farmers to travel to the fields themselves, saving them valuable time.

 In 2002, TIME named him one of the “People to Watch in International Business.”
 Sabeer Bhatia is likely to be worth watching for a long time to come.